Net Worth Can Look Strong

 Over longer time horizons, uncertainty increases.
 Life rarely stays within one stable phase.

 The most consequential outcomes tend to show up when multiple variables move at once.
+That is why net worth alone becomes a weak planning lens.

 What This Means in Practical Terms